About the Program

 The U.S. Constitution is everywhere cited, but what is the Constitution really?
 The Constitution of the United States, as framed by the founders of our republic, assumes an entire view of human nature, society, and politics and has moral and cultural preconditions.
 Without virtuous citizens who respect and embody the spirit of constitutionalism, the Constitution becomes little more than what James Madison called a “parchment barrier”.

-To understand the text of the Constitution—and to ensure its revitalization and perpetuation—it is necessary to understand its historical sources and the view of life that it implies.
+To understand the text of the Constitution — and to ensure its revitalization and perpetuation — it is necessary to understand its historical sources and the view of life that it implies.
 Statesmanship, in turn, requires the prudent application of these ideas to the concrete issues of policy that animate contemporary political life.

-• What is the Constitution, Really?
+- What is the Constitution, Really?

-• The Ancient and Christian Origins of American Constitutionalism
+- The Ancient Origins of American Constitutionalism

-• The Constitution and Foreign Policy
+- The Constitution and Foreign Policy

-• Constitutionalism and Economics
+- Constitutionalism and Economics

-• Contemporary Challenges for American Constitutionalism
+- Contemporary Challenges for American Constitutionalism

 This program has been featured in both the RealClearPublicAffairs American Civics Portal and New Oxford Review as an exemplary civic education program.